corinagum/WebChat-Samples/sidescroll/README.md

 <img src="./sidescrolling-webchat.png" alt="sidescrolling webchat"/>

+## Notes

+1. This is using a manual build of Web Chat, which may or may not be up-to-date.
+See webchatjs.txt in the root directory for current build date.

 ## Further reading

 To learn more from Web Chat's existing samples, please see the related samples linked below.